Cyber Security and Information Systems Information Analysis Center: History

-The United States may be vulnerable to Information Warfare Information Warfare attacks due to the dependence of various infrastructures on timely and accurate information services.
+The United States may be vulnerable to Information Warfare attacks due to the dependence of various infrastructures on timely and accurate information services.
 This is further complicated by the reliance of DoD information systems on commercial or proprietary networks that are accessible to both authorized users and potential adversaries.
-Identifying critical paths and vulnerabilities within the information infrastructure is a complex undertaking, and recent advances in information technology have made information systems easier to use, less expensive, and more available to a wide spectrum of potential adversaries.
+Identifying critical paths and vulnerabilities within the information infrastructure is a complex undertaking, and recent advances in information technology have made information systems easier to use, less expensive and more available to a wide spectrum of potential adversaries.

-The security of the nation depends on the survivability, authenticity, and continuity of DoD information systems.
-These systems are vulnerable to external attacks, due in part to the necessary dependence on commercial systems and the increased use of the Internet.
+The security of the nation depends on the survivability, authenticity and continuity of DoD information systems.
+These systems are vulnerable to external attacks, due in part to their necessary dependence on commercial systems and the increased use of the Internet.
 The survivability, authenticity, and continuity of DoD information systems are crucial for the Warfighter.
-With the increasing amount of concern and Information Warfare activities requiring rapid responses, it is challenging to ensure that all appropriate agencies and organizations have the knowledge and tools to protect from, react to, and defend against Information Warfare attacks.
+With the increasing amount of concern and Information Warfare activities requiring rapid responses, it is challenging to ensure that all appropriate agencies and organizations have the knowledge and tools to protect from, react to and defend against Information Warfare attacks.
 CSIAC has been established under the direction of the Defense Technical Information Center and the integrated sponsorship of the Assistant Secretary of Defense for Research and Engineering (ASDR&E); Assistant to Secretary of Defense/Networks and Information Integration; and the Joint Chiefs of Staff.

 CSIAC provides centralized Cyber Security vulnerability data, information, methodologies, models, and analyses of emerging technologies to support the survivability, authenticity, and continuity of operation of Information Systems critical to the nation's defense.
-It serves as a specialized subject focal point, supplementing DTIC services within DoD Directive 3200.12, DoD Scientific and Technical Information Program (STIP), dated February 11, 1998..
+It serves as a specialized subject focal point, supplementing DTIC services within DoD Directive 3200.12, DoD Scientific and Technical Information Program (STIP), dated February 11, 1998.

-summarized version
+Summarized Version

-The United States is vulnerable to Information Warfare attacks due to reliance on timely and accurate information services, and recent advances in technology have made it easier for potential adversaries to access critical infrastructure.
-The security of the nation depends on the survivability, authenticity, and continuity of DoD information systems, which are vulnerable to external attacks.
-CSIAC provides centralized Cyber Security vulnerability data and support to ensure the continuity of critical Information Systems to the nation's defense.
+The United States is vulnerable to Information Warfare attacks due to its reliance on timely and accurate information services and recent advances in technology have made it easier for potential adversaries to access critical infrastructure.
+The security of the nation depends on the survivability, authenticity and continuity of DoD information systems, which are vulnerable to external attacks.
+CSIAC provides centralized Cyber Security vulnerability data and support to ensure the continuity of critical Information Systems for the nation's defense.